50 Things You Didn’t Know About the British Royal Family

 The family filmed a secret documentary

 A documentary that aired in June of 1969 about the royal family will never be shown to the public again.
 Why?
 Queen Elizabeth and her advisors thought that showing the public the royals’ everyday life could be too dangerous.
-Find out more about the documentary the royal family didn’t want everyone to see.

 Every trip calls for an all-black outfit